ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-amortised-analysis.md

     and limited extent, we can use amortisation to determine the total complexity for executing a sequence of operations.
 The prototypical case is dynamic arrays.
-    Note that there is no randomness involved for amortised operations, there is no risk of repeatedly encountering expensive operations due to bad luck or contaminated data.
+    Note that there is no randomness involved for amortised operations, and there is no risk of repeatedly encountering expensive operations due to bad luck or contaminated data.

 Expected complexity
 :   is used when the algorithm itself uses randomisation,